 This whole trip was pretty much me being chatty with a bunch of strangers I bumped into along the way.
 Never mind that lady I just mentioned being Gabby, it's my Gabby's making me Gabby.
 Speech to text is inappropriately capitalizing here and there and I'm just going to leave it, I don't care.

 The next Chit Chat I had with total strangers was on the light rail coming from BWI Airport to Camden Yards station in downtown Baltimore.
 An older local couple told me that the next night, the Orioles were having a home game there.
 I thought about it a second or two and at first, since it didn't fit my original itinerary, I relegated it to the, quote, not this time category, unquote, fullstop.
 All right now it's having trouble with punctuation.
 Just deal with it.
 But then I thought about it and it had been on a checklist for a while to maybe take the train to Miami and see the Marlins or alternatively take the train to Tampa to see, pardon me, is it the Blue Jays?, I'm forgetting What team plays there, I'm not a big sports fan so, again, get over it.
 It's just I figured it'd be something to do.
-So I thought, yeah why not, and I looked into it later and I found out going to the Orioles game would be a little bit more interesting, and up my alley, so to speak, then I think even the old couple would have figured, since I'm pretty sure they didn't know the theming that the home game was scheduled for.
+So I thought, yeah why not, and I looked into it later and I found out going to the Orioles game would be a little bit more interesting, and up my alley, so to speak, than I think even the old couple would have figured, since I'm pretty sure they didn't know the theming that the home game was scheduled for.
 More on that in a bit.
 Anyway, they were off to Fort McHenry but I was saving that for the next day of my trip since I wanted to go to the Inner Harbor right away so we split ways.

 And here's a bunch of photos from the Inner Harbor featuring some of those ships and sites around that area that I took my first visit there on Thursday.